 Inline skating, skateboarding and scootering

-- Wear wrist guards to prevent breaking your wrist or forearm if you fall while inline skating or skateboarding.
-Wrist guards should not be worn when using a scooter since you need to move your wrists to control the handle bars.
+- Wear wrist guards to prevent breaking your wrist or forearm.
+Do not wear wrist guards when using a scooter since you need to move your wrists to control the handle bars.

-- Parents should always supervise children between 5-10 years of age
+- Parents should supervise children between 5-10 years of age

-- Children under the age of 5 should not use a skateboard as they do not have the required maturity and skills.
+- Children under the age of 5 should not use a skateboard.
+They do not have the required maturity and skills.